farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-08-Service-Orientation.md

 Service-Oriented Programming is my primary programming paradigm.
 It divides the software into self-contained "services" or groups of functionality.
 Services also apply in functional programming, rather, service-like behavior is enforced all the way to the foundational functional concepts.

 To be clear, Service-Orientation isn't a concept I struggled with in C#.
-Rather, it is facinating how service-oriented principles that surfaced in response to object-oriented issues align so well with concepts of functional programming.
+Rather, it is fascinating how service-oriented principles that surfaced in response to object-oriented issues align so well with concepts of functional programming.
 Let's look at the two methods, then compare them.

 ## What is Service-Orientation
 First, let's look at properties of service-orientation.